pduranti/mercadolibre.github.com/_posts/guide/tools/2012-08-09-application-manager.markdown

 title: Application Manager
 categories:
 - SDKs
-- Other Tools
+- More Tools
 menu:
 - Tools
 tags:
-- Other Tools
+- More Tools
 ---

 The very first thing you'll probably want to do is to create an _application_ for MELI.
 When you do that you get a _client ID_ and a _client secret_, which are very important to use when [authenticating and authorizing](/authentication-and-authorization).